 Dressmaker’s carbon is what the professionals use.
 And typically, it a mail-order item.

-The stuff you buy online is the real deal.
-The sheets are (26″x39″) so that it is easy for you to transfer markings from a full-size pattern without having to move a dinky little piece of carbon paper around and around and around.
+The stuff you buy online is the real deal — the paper is nicely pigmented.
+The sheets are about 26″ x 39″ so that it is easy for you to transfer markings from a full-size pattern without having to move a dinky little piece of carbon paper around and around and around.

 There are a few things you need to keep in mind with dressmaker’s carbon:

-- It comes in five colors: White, Red, Navy, Yellow and Light Blue.
+- It usually comes in these colours: White, Red, Navy, Yellow and Light Blue.

-- The marks can be difficult to remove or are permanent.
-So you NEVER want to use it on the right side (RS) of your fabric.
+- With real dressmaker’s carbon, the pigment is usually waxed.
+This means that marks are probably permanent, especially if heat is applied!
+So you NEVER want to use it on the right side (RS) of your fabric!

 - Before marking your fashion fabric, do a test on a scrap from your project to make sure the carbon markings do not bleed through to the RS.

-Here’s what you need to take away with the marking tool…
+Here’s what you need to take away with this marking tool…

-You want to use the lightest color that will provide just enough contrast on the wrong side (WS) of your fabric.
+You want to use the lightest colour that will provide just enough contrast on the wrong side (WS) of your fabric.
 So I think it’s safe to say, leave the red alone!

 Generally, yellow or white is used for fashion fabric.
 And navy is used for muslins (test garments).